 My hope is that if nothing else, you will find this site entertaining and want to contribute to the conversation.

-I spent most of my freshman year in college walking through the mall avoiding classes and mourning the death of great artists and musicians.
+I spent most of my freshman year in college walking through the mall, skipping classes, and mourning the loss of great artists and musicians.
 Being a Gen-X’er, it was a very solemn time.
-I was attending college on a scholarship and it just so happens my mother was a professor there as well.
+I was attending college on a scholarship, and, as luck would have it, my mother was a professor there, too.

-During my sophomore year, I was called into the dean’s office and was told that I wasn’t in the right place.
-I had to move on.
-Even though I passed every test and did every assignment, my attendance was abysmal.
+During my sophomore year, I was called into the dean’s office and told I wasn’t in the right place and needed to move on.
+Even though I passed every test and completed every assignment, my attendance was abysmal.

 I took a few months to regroup.
-Me, the straight A student, the one who never wanted to disappoint anyone, was kicked out of college.
+Here I was—the straight-A student, the one who hated disappointing people—and I’d just been kicked out of college.

-I finally got myself together, applied to a state school and begged them to let me in.
-That isn’t an exaggeration.
-I took my mother with me to the dean’s office and pleaded my case.
-I told him that I would attend every class and take courses year round to prove that I could graduate.
-The universe conspired and they let me in.
-I did exactly what I said I would do.
-I took classes year round and graduated with a high GPA without losing any time.
-I even traveled abroad to study, had multiple internships and a work study to help pay for college.
+But I wasn’t done yet.
+I gathered myself, applied to a state school, and begged them to let me in.
+Seriously.
+I took my mom to the dean’s office and pleaded my case.
+I promised I would attend every class and take courses year-round to prove I could graduate.
+The universe conspired, and they accepted me.
+I kept my word—taking classes year-round—and graduated with a high GPA without losing any time.
+I even traveled abroad, did multiple internships, and worked a study job to help pay for college.

-My work study was in the athletics department.
-I sang the National Anthem at every home game and then washed all the dirty uniforms after the game.
-It was a weird experience.
+That study job was in the athletics department.
+I sang the National Anthem at every home game and then washed all the dirty uniforms afterward.
+Weird experience, right?
 More on that later.

 Building Successful Client Relationships in a Digital Age